dannguyen/simplestuff-sqlite/README.md

 The **simplestuff.sqlite** database consists of 3 relational tables: people, bios, and pets.
 People each have a `name` and an `id`, they have biographical information, and some of these people own pets.

 That's all there's to it.
 Why is a person's birthdate and gender in a different table -- `bios` -- rather than being columns in the `people` table -- other than to provide convenient examples for JOIN queries?
-Sometimes, actually most of the time, data just isn't conveniently
+Sometimes -- actually most of the time -- data just isn't conveniently packaged in one file, table, or even database.
+Knowing SQL and how to JOIN is how we get past those problems.

+The schema for the database, i.e. the structure of all 3 tables, can be seen in this file: [schema.sql](schema.sql)